Archive for the ‘ HomeGain ’ Category

 Share

-HomeGain Releases 4th Quarter 2011 New York Home Values Survey Results
+HomeGain Releases 2nd Quarter 2012 Ohio Home Values Survey Results

-Last month, HomeGain, the first company to provide free instant home valuations online, released the results of our fourth quarter 2011 nationwide home values survey of over 400 HomeGain current and former members and 2,000 home owners.
+Last month, HomeGain, one of the first companies to provide free instant home valuations online, released the results of our second quarter 2012 nationwide home values survey of over of over 400 HomeGain current and former members and more than 1,700 home owners.
 The survey asked their opinions on home prices and what they thought of President Obama’s performance as President.
-On this real estate blog we published the 4th quarter 2011 national results as well as the complete 4th quarter 2011 regional results, including commentary from real estate agents and brokers.
+On this real estate blog we published the 2nd quarter 2012 national results as well as the complete 2nd quarter 2012 regional results, including commentary from real estate agents and brokers.

-Earlier this month we released the California 4th quarter 2011 home values survey data, the Florida 4th quarter 2011 home values survey data, the Texas 4th quarter 2011 home values survey data and the Illinois 4th quarter 2011 home values survey data.
-In the coming days we will be releasing home values survey data from New Jersey, Arizona, North Carolina, Colorado, Georgia, Virginia, Pennsylvania, Massachusetts and other states.
+Earlier this month we released the California 2nd quarter 2012 home values survey data, the Florida 2nd quarter 2012 home values survey data, the 2nd quarter 2012 Texas home values survey data, the 2nd quarter 2012 Arizona home values survey data, the 2nd quarter 2012 Massachusetts home values survey data, the 2nd quarter 2012 New York home values survey data, the 2nd quarter 2012 Virginia home values survey data, and the 2nd quarter 2012 Maryland home values survey data.
+In the coming days we will be releasing home values survey data from Pennsylvania and other states.

-Today we are publishing the New York home prices survey data.
-Set forth below is the fourth quarter 2011 real estate professional and home owner New York home prices survey data along with the third quarter 2011 real estate professional survey data and the fourth quarter 2010 national home prices survey data: (click on each question to see complete results):
+Set forth below is the second quarter 2012 and 2011 real estate professional and home owner Ohio home prices survey data along with the second quarter 2011 national home prices survey data: (click on each question to see complete results):

 1. Have home prices increased, decreased or stayed the same in the last year?